 Pacific University participates in the Federal Direct Lending Program.
 This program offers incoming MFA students unsubsidized loans.
-Unsubsidized loans begin accruing interest when they are disbursed.
-The interest rate is a fixed 6.21 percent.
+These loans begin accruing interest when they are disbursed.
+The interest rate is a fixed 6%.

 Federal Direct Graduate Plus Loans

-These loans are fixed at 7.21 percent and applicants must meet credit approval.
+These loans are fixed at 7% and applicants must meet credit approval.

 These variable interest rate loans are offered by lenders and institutions for educational expenses.
 These loans are not guaranteed student loans — lenders and institutions have varying credit approval criteria that must be met by loan applicants.